xdwsdev/CortanaTools/README.md

+# DEPRECATED

+This project is no longer maintained.
+The program may still be working, maybe not.

-# CortanaTools
+## CortanaTools

 Tools to get rid of Cortana

 ![img0](https://i.imgur.com/KfNVXAS.png)

-# How to keep the file
+## How to keep the file

 Edge and other browsers are blocking my file, calling it "Dangerous" Files uploaded by me are __not__ and will __not__ contain a virus.